Radio Dabanga: Reporting

+In 2020 Dabanga moved to and operated from its own HQ building in The Netherlands.

 Before 2013, Radio Dabanga's main focus was conflict areas such as Darfur and the Blue Nile, producing independent news and relevant information for people of Darfur, including internally displaced persons and refugees.
 Since then the station increasingly shifted to being a reliable source of information for people in all parts of Sudan, covering a wide range of events and issues.

-The editor-in-chief is Kamal Elsadig, overseeing a small group of reporters who work at the central desk in Amsterdam.
+The editor-in-chief is Kamal Elsadig, overseeing a small group of reporters who work at the central desk in The Netherlands.
 The radio station receives news from people in the field.
 These stringers get in contact with the team with information about specific events, which the team then uses to verify and compile as news.

 Audience participation is a significant source of information, as listeners call the radio studios with their own stories and tips.
 Increasingly, the editors use WhatsApp as a tool to receive, verify and publish news from interested individuals and specialist groups such as medics and civil servants in Sudan.